 Artist Tips for Successful Art Openings

 An art opening at an art gallery is always a momentous occasion.
-The atmosphere is festive; the art is fresh and new.
+The atmosphere is upbeat; the art is fresh and new.
 Everyone from the artist to the gallery owner is optimistic about the prospects for healthy sales and favorable reviews.
-In a sense, the art will never look as good as it does during its opening, and as such, this particular circumstance always represents an opportunity for significant advancement in an artist's career.
+In a sense, the art will never look as good as it does during the opening, and as such, this special event always represents an opportunity for any artist to make a significant impression and advance their career.

-Once people know about your upcoming show, the fewer obstacles they have to overcome in order to attend and enjoy it, the better.
-Number one on the "remove all obstacles" list is DON'T charge admission.
+Once people know about your upcoming show, the fewer obstacles they have to overcome in order to get there and enjoy it, the better.
+Number one on the "remove all obstacles" list is DON'T charge admission or ask for donations.
 Artists and galleries, particularly those with low budgets or who haven't been in business very long, occasionally decide to charge admission in order to help pay the bills.
 This is always a bad idea; art openings should be free.

-Know up front that art collectors are not in the habit of paying to see art in order to buy it.
-Even a modest cover charge may discourage serious buyers from attending.
+Know up front that art collectors are not in the habit of paying to see art first in order to decide whether or not to buy it.
+Even a modest cover charge may discourage a good percentage of serious buyers from attending.
 Instead of your opening, they'll go to someone else's.
 Can you imagine paying for every art opening you attend?
-If you're like many artists or art collectors, you go to dozens every year.
-You'd be penniless in no time.
+If you're like many artists or more dedicated collectors, you go to dozens every year.

-Some artists and galleries try to justify admission charges by promoting their openings as parties with music or other forms of entertainment.
+Some artists and galleries try to justify admission charges by promoting their openings as parties with music, refreshments or other forms of entertainment.
 Either you're having an art opening or you're having a party.
-Serious art buyers usually spend an average of fifteen to thirty minutes at any given opening.
-They are not interested in staying for hours and partying.
-Party people, on the other hand, will pay admission and will stay for hours, but they rarely buy art.
+Serious art buyers usually spend maybe a half-hour to an hour at any given opening.
+They are interested in art, not in staying for the evening and partying.
+Party people, on the other hand, may well pay admission and stay for hours, but they come mainly to party, not to buy art.

-Charging for refreshments is another obstacle that discourages people from buying art.
-This is not nearly as bad as charging just to get through the door, but when you're trying to sell items that cost hundreds or thousands of dollars each, a little complimentary cheese or alcohol never hurts when the time comes for on-the-fence buyers to seriously consider loosening up the purse strings.
-Sure, a few freeloaders always come to drink for free, but that's how art openings are.
+Charging for refreshments is another bad idea that discourages people from buying art.
+This is not nearly as bad as charging just to get through the door, but when you're trying to sell items that cost hundreds or thousands of dollars and up, a little complimentary wine or cheese never hurts when the time comes for on-the-fence buyers to relax for a moment while thinking about whether or not to loosen the purse strings.
+Sure, a few freeloaders will likely come only to drink for free, but that's how art openings are.
 If you have a low refreshment budget, buy cheap wine.
 For you who still insist on charging admission or selling drinks, at least have the common sense to comp your best collectors and their friends.

-Also comp media people like critics or art writers, no matter how small or insignificant their publications or websites or how much you disagree with their views.
-You want your shows to be reviewed, so make sure you know your local reviewers and chat them up at your opening.
+Always pay special attention to media people like critics or art writers, no matter how small or insignificant their publications or websites or how much you may disagree with their views.
+You want your shows to be reviewed, so make sure you know your local reviewers and introduce yourself at your opening.
+Beyond that, let them ask the questions or lead the conversation.
+Not everyone will want to speak with you, and that's fine.
+Never presssure anyone; they're perfectly capable of assessing the situation on their own.
 Publicity is always good, no matter where it appears or what it says.
 When someone writes about you, that means you're worth writing about.
-And who knows-- that rapscallion blogger who writes for iliketowriteaboutart.com may one day become the art critic for The New York Times.
+And who knows-- that upstart blogger who writes for iliketowriteaboutart.com may one day become the art critic for The New York Times.

-Make sure all art is priced on the walls or pedestals, and that your price list and resume are visible and within easy reach of anyone who wants to learn more about you and your art.
-Art buyers who are see an artist's work for the first time and who like it would rather review prices and career accomplishments in private than ask about them.
-First, they want to decide whether they can afford the art.
-Those who can afford it and who are impressed by your resume will then speak with either you or your dealer or agent.
+Make sure all art is priced and that a price list and resume are visible and within easy reach of anyone who wants to learn more about you and your art.
+Interested buyers who may be seeing your work for the first time and like it often prefer to read about you first, before striking up a conversation.
+Even more importantly, they want to see whether they can afford your art.
+Those who can afford it and who are impressed by your accomplishments will then speak with either you or someone at the gallery.

 Be available to speak with anyone who shows any level of interest in your art.
 Don't make yourself difficult to access by surrounding yourself with friends and acquaintances; you can see them anytime.
-The new people-- the first timers-- these are the ones who you should be talking to.
-The better people understand your art and the deeper the connection they feel to you, the more inclined they are to buy.
+The new people-- the first timers-- these are the ones who you should be paying special attention to, and be available to speak with if they look like they might want to talk.
+The more willing you are to help them better understand and appreciate your art, the deeper the connection they'll feel with it, and the more inclined they'll be to buy.
 So get out there and mingle.

-By the way, walking up and introducing yourself to someone who's seriously studying your prices or looking at your art is perfectly acceptable, but be sensitive to the viewers and be careful not to overstay your welcome.
-Also make sure that everyone selling your art has been briefed on your career, has access to your resume, can speak knowledgeably about your selling prices, and can refer to your past sales, successful shows, names of people or institutions that already own your art, and similar hard art market facts.
+By the way, walking up and introducing yourself to someone who's seriously studying your prices or looking at your art is perfectly acceptable, but be sensitive to how they respond and careful not to overstay your welcome.
+Some people really appreciate the attention; others prefer being left to themselves.
+Also make sure everyone who may be talking about or selling your art has had a chance to meet and speak with you in advance, ask whatever questions they might have, that they have access to your resume and information, can speak knowledgeably about your prices, and if asked, can refer to your sales history, successful past shows or awards or distinctions, names of people or institutions that already own your art, and other relevant career information.

 Services for Artists and Collectors